dipakw/dnsrv/README.md

-## dns-server
+## dnsrv
-This is a simple DNS server written in pure Go.
-It supports a wide range of DNS records.
+This is a lightweight DNS server written in Go that uses YAML files and supports all 21 DNS record types supported by Cloudflare.

 ## Build
 ```bash